jjovelc/JovelJ_JovelJ_workshops/Illustrator_March2025/gettingReady.md

 # High quality figures in Adobe Illustrator

-## Please insteall Illustrator yourself
+## Please install Illustrator yourself

 Licenses require approval from the person’s reports-to manager, or in the case of graduate students their supervisor.
 This approval is done through theIT ServiceNow platform, so please follow these steps: